jillesvangurp/presentation-test-performance/slides.md

 - **I/O-bound != CPU-bound**: Even when each test “feels” heavy, most of the time is network or disk latency.
 - Parallelism **hides latency**: Blocked coroutines free CPU time for others.
 - **Use idle time** to run other tests.
-- Modern hardware is fast: if your CPU fan is idling, your laptop is **bored**.
+- Modern hardware is fast: if your CPU fan is idling: **Your laptop is bored!**.

 ![htop](htop.gif)